 Wild Ginger • Seattle • 2009

-Casual dining meets fine wine at Wild Ginger, the only Grand Award winner with a focus on Asian cuisine.
+Casual dining meets fine wine at Seattle’s Wild Ginger, the only Grand Award winner to focus on the cuisines of China and Southeast Asia.
 The wine list is heavy on bright whites and low-tannin reds to complement the sweet and spicy dishes.